Preparation

 - In March 2016, the so-called EU-Turkey Agreement came into force.
 The background to the agreement is that in 2015, a large number of people entered the EU through Turkey's borders with Greece.
 The EU wanted and wants to stop this and prevent people on the move from entering Greece through this migration route.
 Roughly summarized, the agreement states that Turkey should strengthen border protection and thus prevent protection seekers from continuing their journey to the EU.
 To that end, the EU has provided up to 6 million euros between 2016 and 2018 to improve the lives of protection seekers in Turkey.

 - Refugees without a claim to asylum in Greece, are to be deported from the Greek islands directly back to Turkey.
 During an initial examination of the responsibility for the asylum application, it is thus determined whether Turkey already offers the person sufficient protection.
-Since Turkey has been declared a safe third country under the EU-Turkey Agreement, asylum seekers must prove that Turkey is not a safe place for them.
+Since Turkey has been declared a “safe third country” under the EU-Turkey Agreement, asylum seekers must prove that Turkey is not a safe place for them.
 In return, the EU has committed to directly host one Syrian refugee from Turkey for every Syrian person deported from the Greek islands to Turkey.

 - In total, 2,140 people have been deported back to Turkey under the EU-Turkey agreement by the end of March 2020.
 Since March 2020, Turkey no longer accepts rejected asylum seekers.

-- In February 2020, the Turkish Prime Minister Erdogan announced that the Turkish border with Greece would be opened to people of the move.
+- In February 2020, the Turkish Prime Minister Erdoğgan announced that the Turkish border with Greece would be opened to people of the move.
 The reason given was lack of aid payments from the EU.

 - The reaction of Greece, supported by the EU, was militarizing the border and suspending the right to asylum for one month.

-- Many people who arrived in Greece during this period were and are being deported back to Turkey without protection under the rule of law.
+- Many people who arrived in Greece during this period were and are still being deported back to Turkey without protection under the rule of law.

-Also recommended is the MONITOR report "Refugees in Greece: Europe's breach of law at the external border"
+Also recommended is the MONITOR report "Refugees in Greece: Europe's breach of law at the external border" (DE ) and the Podcast Memento Moria - Was heute an Europas Grenzen passiert (DE)

 Sources: